Systems · People · AI Integration · Toronto, ON

 The problems costing you millions aren't mysteries.
 They're myths, stories your organization tells itself about why things are the way they are.
 Here are the seven we keep finding.

-Walk into any Toronto warehouse, clinic, back office, or manufacturing floor and you'll find the same thing.
-Not incompetence.
-Not laziness.
-Not bad people.
-You'll find a broken system that's been running long enough that everyone stopped questioning it.
+Walk into any Toronto warehouse, clinic, back office, or manufacturing floor and you will find the same thing.
+A broken system that has been running long enough that everyone stopped questioning it.
 The people inside it have tried to fix it.
 Nothing stuck.
 Eventually they stopped calling it broken.
 They started calling it just how things work around here.
 That is the moment a problem becomes a myth.

 "You cannot fix a problem you cannot see.
 And you cannot see a problem that has become normal."